-The Council's Chief Executive, Andrew Lewis, presented a report detailing Cheshire West and Chester's response to the Climate Emergency declaration to Council on the 21 January 2020.
+The Council's former Chief Executive, Andrew Lewis, presented a report detailing Cheshire West and Chester's response to the Climate Emergency declaration to Council on the 21 January 2020.
 The report, which was approved by Council, sets out evidence on the Borough's current carbon footprint, and its potential trajectory over the period 2020-2050.
 It describes a range of actions to reach carbon neutrality within this period; including actions under the direct control of the Council, as well as those the Council could advocate for the Borough as a whole, and at national and international level.
 As part of the report the Council has declared a target to be carbon neutral as an organisation by 2030.

 There are no meetings currently scheduled.
 Details of future meetings will be published here and included in our monthly Climate Emergency enewsletter.

 For more information on the Council's response to the Climate Emergency, contact Councillor Louise Gittins, Leader of the Council.

 - Address: Cheshire West and Chester Council, 1st Floor, 4 Civic Way, Ellesmere Port, CH65 0BE

 - Email: firstname.lastname@example.org